Scrayil/NoPlayServices/README.md

 ### Download
 If you want to get the module, search it with your preferred xposed manager application.
-You can also download it directly from here: https://repo.xposed.info/module/xpsd.scrayil.noplayserviceswarning
+You can also download it directly here: https://repo.xposed.info/module/xpsd.scrayil.noplayserviceswarning